Celebrity Solstice vs Celebrity Beyond

 In terms of drinks and cocktails, you have a variety of choices.
 Both ships serve the Coca-cola family of products.
 That means Coke, Diet Coke, Sprite and Barqs Root Beer, although the selection can vary by ship.

-There are also plenty of bars available on these ships.
 Alcohol is not included in the base price of this cruise ship.
 To see if you would save money with a drink package, try our Drink Package Calculator.

 Pools and Hot Tubs